AntonioRedondo/AnotherMonitor/README.md

 These all dependencies are already included and configured on the Gradle files.

+## Contribute!

+If you have an awesome pull request no matter whether it's a big or small change, send it over!
+Your link to your GitHub account will be added below.

 ## License

 AnotherMonitor makes use of the [GNU GPL v3.0](http://choosealicense.com/licenses/gpl-3.0/) license.
 Remember to make public your project source code when reusing AnotherMonitor code.